pema99/Shaderception/README.md

 7 - JUMP <loc> - Jump to memory location.
 8 - CONDJUMP <loc> - Pop value off the stack.
 If it is false (equals 0), jump to location.

+Every function is inlined immediately.
+There is no callstack.

 Binary operator IDs from 1 to 12: +, -, *, /, <, >, ==, <=, >=, !=, &&, ||
 Unary operator only has negation which is ID 45.